Jobosxsx/my-second-branch/README.md

-Just joined GH in order tp upload a SQL Server script which is too large for Stack overflow.
-SO only allows 30,000 characters.
+Just joined GitHub in order to upload a SQL Server script which is too large for Stack overflow.
+Stack overflow only allows 30,000 characters.
 My script contains 42,000.
-I may have just added the code, fingers crossed.

-The function is called in the usual ways.

-select [myaksess].[dbo].[mthscnvrt09]('1(958577566+(94447+(966988999/795)))')
+I hope that GitHub will allow me to enter all 43,000 characters.

+This is a solution for SQL Server.
+The objective is to calculate the result of a numeric expression held in a character string.

-select top 10 pict, [myaksess].[dbo].[mthscnvrt09](pict) as mathpict_result from [myaksess].[dbo].[pick4s]
+The function is called in the usual ways: select [myaksess].[dbo].[mthscnvrt09]('1(958577566+(94447+(966988999/795)))') select top 10 pict, [myaksess].[dbo].[mthscnvrt09](pict) as mathpict_result from [myaksess].[dbo].[pick4s]

 If SQLServer allowed us a 'read-only' version of sp_executesql e.g. sp_executesql_ro, then we could get away with only eleven lines of code similar to those below.
 Also, this would be allowed in a Scalar function,